 The United States of America was brutally attacked on September 11, 2001.
-Following these attacks, our nation was united, despite age, race, religion or gender.
-Years later, the ripple effects of the attacks finds the nation polarized and divided.
-How, as a nation, do we unite a divided America like the nation was directly following the 9/11 attacks?
+In the days after the tragedy, our stunned nation was united, despite age, race, religion or gender.
+Years later, the ripple effects of the attacks find the country polarized and divided.
+How do we unite a divided America like the nation was directly following the 9/11 attacks?

 The documentary “Sky So Blue” is an adaptation of the 2016 non-fiction book, “Finding Fifteen.”
 Author Timothy P. Oliver has more than 30 years of media experience.
 Tim is a former reporter, copy editor and designer for the following publications: The New York Times, Time Magazine, Detroit Free Press, Atlanta Journal-Constitution, Asbury Park Press, Gannet Westchester Newspapers.